savoirfairelinux/building-inclusive-open-source-software/docs/B-DSU.md

-# 🤺 B-DSU: Developer stance & user collaboration
+# 🤺 Developer stance & user collaboration

 !!!
 Info "In this module"
     When creating, finding the right stance can be perilous;